gofynd/fdk-store/markdown/cart/internal_/type-aliases/type-alias.SharedCartDetails.md

 > `optional` **source**: `any`

-- Share link device and other source information
+- Share link device and other source information.

 ***